 Eat well.
 Drink well.
 Live well. ™

-Enobytes (“Eno” – short for Enology: a science that deals with wine and wine making, & bytes: A collection of organized bits of information) has been around since 1996.
+Enobytes (“Eno” – short for Enology: a science that deals with wine and wine making, & bytes: A unit of digital information) has been around since 1996.

 Back then, founders Marc Hinton and Pamela Heiligenthal provided consulting services for the wine and restaurant industry in the San Francisco area.
 Since then, the company has evolved radically.

 In 2001, they registered the Enobytes domain and began designing the site, then in 2006, the online version of Enobytes.com emerged as we expanded our services to educate and share our passion and knowledge of wine and food with our readers across the globe.
 Today, thousands of readers and a half a million hits from 95 foreign countries visit Enobytes.com each month.